awswan/oraclemodality/README.md

 	  - `PropositionalTruncation.agda` Propositional truncation implements `ModalOperator`
   * `HasUnderlyingType.agda` Utility function for getting the underlying type of some structure via instance resolution
   * `LexNull.agda` Proof that nullification of a family of propositions is lex
+  * `PartialElements.agda` Implementation of partial elements, including notation for any modal operator whose elements can be viewed as partial elements.
+  * `StablePartial.agda` Partial elements with double negation stable domain
   * `Everything.agda` Packages commonly used utility functions into a single import